estevaomello/OntoM/README.md

 You might need to update the notebook script to point to the generated CSV files in the previous steps.

-PS: A HTML version of the Notebook with the final results is also in the 'notebook_analysis' folder.
+PS: A HTML version of the Notebook with the final results ('analysis_results.html') is also in the 'notebook_analysis' folder.
+Download the file to your computer and open it to see the results.
+If you only click on this, it will show the source code, which is useless for you.
+Download it and then open it as HTML page in your preferred browser.

 ### DONE!
 Now you can run additional experiments, analysis and share with us!